Ritsgorge/Data-Professional-Survey/README.md

 This is an online questionnaire designed for data professionals to provide data pertaining to their roles based on specific questions.
 I downloaded the dataset from the more section of AlexTheAnalyst youtube video tutorial on PowerBI.
 The dataset is a csv file containing 17,668 rows and 28 columns.
 The columns include; Unique ID	Email, Date Taken (America/New_York), Time Taken (America/New_York), Browser, City, OS,	Country, Referrer, Time Spent, Q1 - Which Title Best Fits your Current Role?, Q2 - Did you switch careers into Data?, Q3 - Current Yearly Salary (in USD), Q4 - What Industry do you work in?, Q5 - Favorite Programming Language, Q6 - How Happy are you in your Current Position with the following?
 (Salary), Q6 - How Happy are you in your Current Position with the following?
 (Work/Life Balance), Q6 - How Happy are you in your Current Position with the following?
 (Coworkers), Q6 - How Happy are you in your Current Position with the following?
 (Management), Q6 - How Happy are you in your Current Position with the following?
 (Upward Mobility), Q6 - How Happy are you in your Current Position with the following?
 (Learning New Things), Q7 - How difficult was it for you to break into Data?, Q8 - If you were to look for a new job today, what would be the most important thing to you?, Q9 - Male/Female?, Q10 - Current Age, Q11 - Which Country do you live in?, Q12 - Highest Level of Education, Q13 – Ethnicity.

 # Data cleaning
 I conducted data cleaning using the power query function in PowerBI.
-After assessing the dataset, some issues I observed included;
+After assessing the dataset, some issues I observed included irrelevant columns, empty values and normalization of columns.
--irrelevant columns
--empty values
--normalization of columns

 # Irrelevant columns & empty values
 Columns such as Browser, City, OS,	Country & Referrer contained empty values and termed irrelevant and dropped.
 ![drop columns](https://user-images.githubusercontent.com/116006674/236623801-88bfaea9-ca22-494b-ad09-9ebee4f12dcb.png)

-2. Normalization of columns
+# Normalization of columns
-Using the split delimeter option in power query, I splitted the columns which included questions about favourite programming language, country and industry with delimeter set at colon(:), dash(-) and parentheses ‘(‘ respectively to make them readable at a glance and ready for analysis.
+Using the split delimeter option in power query, I splitted the columns which included questions about current title, favourite programming language, current salary and industry with delimeter set at parentheses ‘(‘, colon (:) and dash (-) respectively to make them readable at a glance and ready for analysis.

 Before                                                                                                               |         After
 ---------------------------------------------------------------------------------------------------------------------|-------------------------